Skip to main content

 Positron emission tomography (PET) scan

 A positron emission tomography or PET scan uses a mildly radioactive sugar that's put into your blood.
+The amount of radiation in the substance is too low to be harmful.
 Because cancer cells use sugar at a higher rate than normal cells, they absorb more of the radioactive sugar.
 The areas of radioactivity can be seen with a special camera.
+A PET scan combined with a CT scan is called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.

 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about your whole body.
 PET scans are not often used in women with early vaginal cancer, but they may be helpful in finding areas of cancer spread in more advanced cancers.